 Peter Read, the Club’s Motoring Committee Chairman, said “Our independent judges undertake an incredible task for us, and it’s great to hear that the 2018 winner is Adrian Newey.
 His book is an excellent read, beautifully illustrated and encapsulates the remarkable life story of arguably one of Britain’s greatest motorsport engineers”.

 Previous winner Damon Hill OBE passed on a message of congratulations.
 He said “As a motorsport person, there is nothing quite like a ringing endorsement from your peers.
 It makes such a nice change!
 All the best with the book sales.
 I look forward to reading it eventually.
 Maybe on a flight?”

-The wholly independent judging panel* also awarded the ‘Specialist Book Of The Year’ prize for an impressive feat of research and endeavour to Delage – Champion Du Monde by Daniel Cabart & Christophe Pund, published by Orep Editions.
-One of the judges said it ‘vividly covers development, competition, drivers, and individual chassis histories.’
+The wholly independent judging panel also awarded ‘Specialist Book of The Year’ for an impressive feat of research and endeavour to Reid Railton: Man of Speed by Karl Ludvigsen, published by Evro Publishing.

-*The judges for the Award are leading specialist bookseller Ben Horton of Hortons Books; Gordon Cruickshank of Motor Sport magazine; Mark Dixon, deputy editor of Octane; commentator and reviewer Henry Hope-Frost; Mick Walsh, international editor of Classic & Sports Car magazine; Christian Whitehead from London bookstore Foyles; and Tom Wiltshire of Auto Express magazine.
+The judges for the Award are leading specialist bookseller Ben Horton of Hortons Books; Gordon Cruickshank of Motor Sport magazine; Mark Dixon, deputy editor of Octane; Mick Walsh, international editor of Classic & Sports Car magazine; Christian Whitehead from London bookstore Foyles; and Tom Wiltshire of Auto Express.